-Where an initial sales charge and/or a CDSC is payable in respect of a subscription or redemption for a Class of Shares, the resulting difference at any one time between the Subscription Price and Redemption Price means that investment in such Shares should be viewed as a medium to long term investment.
+Where an initial sales charge is payable in respect of a subscription or redemption for a Class of Shares, the resulting difference at any one time between the Subscription Price and Redemption Price means that investment in such Shares should be viewed as a medium to long term investment.
 Where an initial sales charge applies, it will not exceed 5% of the Net Asset Value of the relevant Class.
-Where a CDSC is charged, it will not exceed 1% of the Net Asset Value of the relevant Fund.
-Details of any applicable initial sales charge/CDSC will be set out in the Supplement for the relevant Fund.
+Details of any applicable initial sales charge will be set out in the Supplement for the relevant Fund.